roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 */
 ~~~

-Once you have replaced the default information with your own, save the **style.css** file.
-You have now successfully changed the name of Base child theme to your own!
+Once you have replaced the default information with your own, save the style.css file.
+You have now successfully changed the name of Base Theme and made it into your own child theme!

 You may also want to want to rename the **pagelines-template-theme** folder to match your child theme name.
-To do this, simply rename the folder inside your FTP client.
+To do this, simply rename the folder inside your FTP client's Rename utility.